 For an experienced welder who does TIG welds every day, switching to a MIG welder would probably not be easier.
 It may be true that you can pick up MIG welding more quickly, but it remains a different skill.

-Switching between the two types of welding will therefore still require adjustment.
+Switching between the two types of welding techniques will therefore still require adjustment.
 An experienced operative will know to slow down to maintain welding safety.
 This is obviously the right thing to do, but it still slows projects down.